lenaripple/made-code-test/README.md

 ## Code Challenge for Made Movement

-To run locally, run `npm start` or `yarn start` in your command line.
+To run locally, run `npm install`, then `npm start` or `yarn start` in your command line.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.